xhayeck/ddEncounterCreator/README.md

 # Dungeons & Dragons 5ed.
 Encounter Creator

 ##Synopsis
-I wanted to learn the React framework, so I build a simple SPA that helps Dungeons & Dragons DMs design a combat encounter.
+I build a SPA using the React framework that helps Dungeons & Dragons DMs design a combat encounter.

 ##Instructions to run the app
 First run "npm install" to install the dependencies required.